 A gorgeous rock ballad, The Calling’s “Wherever You Will Go” is about the difficulty of continuing on with one’s life after losing a loved one.
 Written by band member Aaron Kamin, who was inspired by the death of his cousin, the song is beautifully sung by band front man Alex Band.
 The song was #1 on the Billboard Adult Top 40 Chart for an amazing 23 weeks, and was named the #1 song of the entire decade on the same chart.

 28. HYSTERIA – Muse

 According to Muse lead singer Matt Bellamy, “Hysteria” is about wanting something or someone so out of reach that it becomes an obsession that takes over.
 The song features a dramatic and intricate bass line, which was voted the sixth best bass line of all time by MusicRadar.
-I love this electrifying live performance at their triumphant 2013 concert at Rome Olympic Stadium.
-It really showcases the amazing guitar playing skills of Bellamy and bassist Chris Wolstenholme.
+I love this electrifying live performance at their triumphant 2013 concert at Rome Olympic Stadium, where they literally work everyone into a frenzy of hysteria!
+It really showcases the mind-blowing guitar playing skills of Bellamy and bassist Chris Wolstenholme.

 27. SINGLE LADIES (PUT A RING ON IT) – Beyonce